 With a few exceptions, Aussies are born with full long tails, which breeders tend to dock as soon as they are born.
 The Australian Shepherd is a high-energy dog who likes to work, train, play, or perform tasks.
 They are brilliant stock dogs with a lot of versatility.
 Extremely loving and loyal to their owners, they are child-friendly and tolerant, especially of children over eight.

 They are also not wanton barkers but can bark if they sense a threat or danger.
 This breed is fast, intuitive, thoughtful, and easy on the herds of cattle.
 Beyond house pets, dogs are still used in some parts of modern-day America as guards for cattle and sheep.
 They can also be used on other farm animals like ducks, geese, rabbits, chickens, etc.

-At the minimum, they need about an hour a day dedicated to playing only.
-Very high-spirited fellows, they require space and a lot of indulgence from their owners.
-However, they are also very good at adapting to new areas due to their incredible stamina and high resilience levels.
+At the minimum, they only need about an hour a day dedicated to playing.
+Very high-spirited fellows require space and a lot of indulgence from their owners.
+However, their incredible stamina and high resilience levels are also very good at adapting to new areas.

 Aussies can be very pushy if not properly taught who is in charge of the house.
 This is because they are originally bred to herd cattle and have always assumed a position of authority.
 Adequate training would be required to let them know they are no longer on the ranch.